xuananh95/CIJS74_HW5/README.md

 # Homework 5

-Create a basic task manager using React:
+Create a basic e-magazine using React:

 ## Functionalities: